Persistence of Heterodimensional Cycles

-By the assumption of type-I cycle, we have $\lambda>0,\gamma>0$ and $ax^+u^->0$ at $\mu=0$, and hence at all sufficiently small $\mu$ values.
+By the assumption that the cycle is of type-I, we have $\lambda>0,\gamma>0$ and $ax^+u^->0$ at $\mu=0$, and hence at all sufficiently small $\mu$.
 We further assume that $u^->0$ at $\mu=0$, which means that $ax^+>0$ too.
 It is clear from the proof that when $u^-<0$, all results remain true after reversing the sign of $\mu$.
 As mentioned before, we only consider the $|\alpha|<1$ case.

 We first prove the second part of the statement describing the situation at $\mu\leq 0$.
 It suffices to show that, at $\mu\leq 0$, the image $F^m\circ F_{12}(W^u_{loc}(O_1))$ does not enter the domain of $F_{21}$, i.e., it is outside a small neighborhood of $M^-_2=(u^-,0,w^-)$ for any sufficiently large $m$.
 Since $W^u_{loc}(O_1)$ is given by the equation $(x=0,z=0)$, this is equivalent (see \eqref{eq:maps:F_12_cross} and \eqref{eq:maps:F_2^m}) to showing that the system of equations